ferrocene/ferrocene/ferrocene/doc/core-certification/src/norm-mapping/iso-26262/iso-26262-6-annex-c.rst

 C.4.1.a
 ~~~~~~~

-Not applicable
+Not applicable.

 C.4.1.b
 ~~~~~~~

-Not applicable
+Not applicable.

 C.4.1.c
 ~~~~~~~

-Not applicable
+Not applicable.

 C.4.1.d
 ~~~~~~~

-Not applicable
+Not applicable.

 C.4.2
 -----

-Not applicable
+Not applicable.

 C.4.2.a
 ~~~~~~~

-Not applicable
+Not applicable.

 C.4.2.b
 ~~~~~~~

-Not applicable
+Not applicable.

 C.4.2.c
 ~~~~~~~

-Not applicable
+Not applicable.

 C.4.3
 -----

-Not applicable
+Not applicable.

 C.4.4
 -----

-Not applicable
+Not applicable.

 C.4.5
 -----

-Not applicable
+Not applicable.

 C.4.6.a
 ~~~~~~~

-Not applicable
+Not applicable.

 C.4.6.a
 ~~~~~~~

-Not applicable
+Not applicable.

 C.4.6.b
 ~~~~~~~

-Not applicable
+Not applicable.

 C.4.6.c
 ~~~~~~~

-Not applicable
+Not applicable.

 C.4.6.d
 ~~~~~~~

-Not applicable
+Not applicable.

 C.4.6.e
 ~~~~~~~

-Not applicable
+Not applicable.

 C.4.7
 -----

-Not applicable
+Not applicable.

 C.4.8
 -----

-Not applicable
+Not applicable.

 C.4.8.a
 ~~~~~~~

-Not applicable
+Not applicable.

 C.4.8.b
 ~~~~~~~

-Not applicable
+Not applicable.

 C.4.8.c
 ~~~~~~~

-Not applicable
+Not applicable.

 C.4.9
 -----

-Not applicable
+Not applicable.

 C.4.9.a
 ~~~~~~~

-Not applicable
+Not applicable.

 C.4.9.b
 ~~~~~~~

-Not applicable
+Not applicable.

 C.4.10
 ------

-Not applicable
+Not applicable.

 C.4.11
 ------

-Not applicable
+Not applicable.

 C.4.11.a
 ~~~~~~~~

-Not applicable
+Not applicable.

 C.4.11.b
 ~~~~~~~~

-Not applicable
+Not applicable.

 C.4.11.c
 ~~~~~~~~

-Not applicable
+Not applicable.